ComfyUI Review

 check_circle Pros

-• The node graph lets you inspect and change each step instead of rerunning a whole opaque generation flow.
+• You can inspect and change each step instead of rerunning a black box.

 cancel Cons